 (9) Determining the order of the hearing;

-(11) Preparing entries, proposed findings, and reports and recommendations to the board, as discussed in paragraph (F) of this rule; and (12) If the hearing is assigned to a board committee, reassigning the matter o a hearing examiner based upon a conflict in schedule, complexity of the issues involved, or for reasons of administrative efficiency.
+(12) Preparing entries, proposed findings, and reports and recommendations to the board, as discussed in paragraph (H) of this rule; and

-(F) Within four months of the date an adjudication hearing is closed, the board hearing committee or hearing examiner assigned to the case shall submit a written report to the board setting forth the proposed findings of fact and conclusions of law, and a recommendation of action to be taken by the board.
+(H) Within one hundred twenty days of the date an adjudication hearing is closed, the board hearing committee or hearing examiner assigned to the case shall submit a written report to the board setting forth the proposed findings of fact and conclusions of law, or in the case of the board hearing committee, conclusions, and a recommendation of action to be taken by the board.
 A copy of the written report shall be mailed by certified mail to representatives of record for both parties.
 Either party may, within ten days of receipt of the report and recommendation, file written objections.
 Written objections, if filed in a timely manner, shall be considered by the board in determining whether to approve, modify or reject the report and recommendation.

-(G) At the board meeting next scheduled after the time for filing objections to a report and recommendation has passed, the board may approve, modify or reject the report and recommendation of the board committee or hearing examiner.
-Members of the board committee that heard a case shall abstain from voting on a matter heard as members of the board.
+(I) At a board meeting scheduled after the time for filing objections to a report and recommendation has passed, the board may approve, modify or reject the report and recommendation of the board committee or hearing examiner.
+Members of the board hearing committee that heard a case shall abstain from voting on a matter heard as members of the board hearing committee.